per-gron/reacdriver/README.md

 to permanently damage the hardware of your computer.

 I believe and hope that this code won't do any of these things, but there are no guarantees.
-Please see the file COPYING for further details.
+Please see the file `COPYING` for further details.

 # License

 This code (except Apple's PCMBlitterLib, which is optimized code to convert between floating and fixed point PCM data) is released under the General Public License version 3.
-See the file COPYING for the full license
+See the file `COPYING` for the full license.